ReCONstruct-Digital-Platform/Building-Identification-Tool/README.md

 CREATE DATABASE bitdb OWNER bitdbuser LC_COLLATE 'en_US.UTF-8' LC_CTYPE 'en_US.UTF-8' TEMPLATE 'template0';
 GRANT ALL PRIVILEGES ON DATABASE bitdb TO bitdbuser;
 GRANT ALL ON SCHEMA public TO bitdbuser;
-ALTER USER bitdbuser CREATEDB; --- Needed to create the test database
+ALTER USER bitdbuser SUPERUSER; --- Needed to create the test database and add extensions
+\c bitdb -- Connects to the DB
+CREATE EXTENSION postgis; -- activate the PostGIS extension for geographic calculations CREATE EXTENSION pg_trgm; -- activate the extension for fuzzy string matching
 ```

 You can rename the DB and user as your wish, however you must place those values in your local .env file, filling in the following fields: